Delooping the functor calculus tower: Cofibrant replacements

 where the last one is a homeomorphism.

 \begin{expl} Let us desrcibe a bit more explicitly the above cell attachments in the special case $O(0)=O(1)=*$ and $M=O$.
+Since $O(1)=*$, thanks to relation ($i$), trees with bivalent non-pearl vertices do not appear.
 First we get in this case

 which means that there is no prime elements with zero geometrical inputs.
 To go from $\calB_{0}^\Sigma(O)$ to $\calB_1^\Sigma(O)$ we need to attach 2 cells, the first one corresponds to the pearled 1-corolla, attached in arity~1, and the second one corresponds to the tree , attached in arity zero.
-In general the cofibration $\calB_{k-1}^\Sigma(O)\to \calB_k^\Sigma(O)$ is a composition of $k+1$ cell attachments, where at the first step we attach a cell corresponding to prime elements of arity $k$ with no univalent vertices, then we attach a cell corresponding to prime elements of arity $k-1$ with exactly one univalent vertex, and so on, at the $(i+1)$-th step we attach a cell corresponding to prime elements of arity $(k-i)$ with exactly $i$ leaves, etc. Notice that each time the generating sequence is concentrated in one arity. \end{expl}
+In general the cofibration $\calB_{k-1}^\Sigma(O)\to \calB_k^\Sigma(O)$ is a composition of $k+1$ cell attachments, where at the first step we attach a cell whose interior consists of prime elements labelled by trees of arity $k$ with no univalent vertices, then we attach a cell whose interior consists of prime elements labelled by trees of arity $k-1$ with exactly one univalent vertex, and so on, at the $(i+1)$-th step we attach a cell whose interior consists of prime elements labelled by trees of arity $(k-i)$ with exactly $i$ univalent vertices, etc. Note that each time the generating sequence is concentrated in one arity. \end{expl}

-\subsubsection{Boardman-Vogt resolution in the $\Lambda$ setting}
+\subsubsection{Boardman-Vogt resolution in the $\Lambda$ setting.}

 Now we adjust the above construction to produce Reedy cofibrant replacements of bimodules.
 We assume that our operad $O$ and a bimodule $M$ over it are reduced: $O(0)=M(0)=*$.
 As a $\Sigma$-sequence, we set